 VENDIDAD A Zoroastrian Codex Purificarum

 Among the remaining parts of the Sassanid Avesta, which in its entirety was organized in 21 Nasks or chapters, Vendidad is the most important ritual text.
 This text consists of 22 Fargards or parts, which contain many conceptual themes, focusing on social laws and religious rituals.
-The language of the Vendidad is a form of Old Avestan and the time of its composition which goes back to around 8th century BC,
+The language of the Vendidad is a form of Old Avestan and the time of its composition goes back to around the 8th century BC,

-The terrain of the Neyriz region is composed mostly of ridges that are prolongations of the Zagros Mountains; the ridges run northwest-southeast, and are intersected by plains.
-The region borders on the largest of the permanent lakes of the Fars province, Lake Bakhtegan and Lake Tashk.
+The terrain of the Neyriz region is composed mostly of ridges that are prolongations of the Zagros Mountains; the ridges run northwest-southeast and are intersected by plains.
+The region borders on the largest of the permanent lakes of the Fars province, Lake Bakhtegan, and Lake Tashk.
 The territory around Lake Bakhtegan has revealed many prehistoric sites.

 Karian Fire Temple